blockchain-backyard/community-questions/content/posts/Difference-between-anchor-and-leader-peer .md

 date: 2018-02-16T14:06:07+05:30
 type: "post"
 ---
-**Q: "difference between anchor peer and leader peer in fabric??"**
+**Q: "Difference between anchor peer and leader peer in fabric??"**

 Every organization in Hyperledger fabric architecture can have multiple peers.
 When setting up a new channel, the participating organization and its associated peers, anchor peers and some other information are configured.
 This is done via a channel configuration transaction.

 A channel configuration transaction holds the following information

 1. Participants in the channel – set of organizations

 2. Peers belonging to each participant.

 3. Anchor peers for each organization.

 4. Access Control Lists.

 ### An anchor peer is specific to an organization taking part in the channel and its main role is peer discovery.